selabhvl/dat250public/expassignments/expass4.md

 ### Hand-in: short report

-As hand in, you must add a markdown file called `dat250-expass4.md` to the same repository that you created in the earlier software technology assignments.
+As hand-in, you must add a markdown file called `dat250-expass4.md` to the same repository that you created in the earlier software technology assignments.

 In particular, you should write about:

 - technical problems that you encountered during installation and use of Java Persistence Architecture (JPA) and how you resolved

-- a link to your code for experiment 2-4 above
+- a link to your code for experiments 2-4 above

-- any pending issues with this assignment which you did not manage to solve
+- any pending issues with this assignment that you did not manage to solve

 The hand-in should be written in **English**.